 2001 S. Barrington room 118 (not 111).
 “The Gardens” – my office is in the northwest corner.

-I work mainly from 2 to 8 PM clinic outside 2on Mondays, Wednesdays and Saturdays.
+I work mainly from 2 to 8 PM on Mondays, Wednesdays and Saturdays.
 An appointment is always needed.
 Call 31O-403- 7O18.

 I simply don’t go to the office before noon because of other commitments.